allankp/pytest-testrail/README.md

   --tr-testrun-name=TR_TESTRUN_NAME
-                        Name given to testrun, that appears in TestRail (config file: name in TESTRUN section) --tr-run-id=TR_RUN_ID
+                        Name given to testrun, that appears in TestRail (config file: name in TESTRUN section) --tr-testrun-description=TR_TESTRUN_DESCRIPTION
+                        Description given to testrun, that appears in TestRail (config file: description in TESTRUN section) --tr-run-id=TR_RUN_ID
                         Identifier of testrun, that appears in TestRail.
 If provided, option "--tr-testrun-name" will be ignored